Program overview

 - Software Engineer: Design, develop, and maintain software applications and systems.

-- Systems Analyst: Analyze and improve computer systems to meet business needs.
+- Systems Analyst: Analyze and improve computer systems and processes to enhance efficiency.

 - Project Manager: Oversee software development projects, ensuring they are completed on time and within budget.

-- Quality Assurance Engineer: Test software to identify bugs and ensure quality standards are met.
+- Quality Assurance Engineer: Test and evaluate software to ensure it meets quality standards and user requirements.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.